roimartins/onebenthicdb/README.md

 # onebenthicdb
 SQL code from Vertabelo to create OneBenthicDB

+# CHANGES TO DB STRUCTURE (IN PG ADMIN)

+1. Table 'sedvarsample col: 'percentage' changes from Not NULL 'Yes' to Not NULL 'No' To make it clear which sieves have been used

 # DATA IMPORT PROCEDURES
 ## POPULATE TABLES ####
 ### ADD DATA FROM CSV FILE TO TABLE ####